 What is the best car insurance in Ohio?

-It is difficult to identify one Ohio car insurance company that is the best for every driver.
-Car insurance is very personal and each carrier has its own strengths and weaknesses.
-Some drivers care about great customer service, while others want the cheapest rates.
-When you are shopping for car insurance, make sure to compare several providers to find the best company for you.
+There is no single best car insurance company in Ohio for all drivers.
+Car insurance is a personal purchase and each driver has different needs.
+Some drivers are looking for great customer service, while others want the cheapest rates.
+When you are shopping for car insurance, you may want to compare several providers to find the company that best fits your needs.

 How much does car insurance cost in Ohio?

-On average, drivers in Ohio pay just over $777 per year for their auto insurance, which breaks down to roughly $64 per month.
+On average, drivers in Ohio pay $1,034 per year for full coverage auto insurance, which breaks down to roughly $86 per month.
 However, you could pay more or less than the state-wide average based on factors like your age, credit score, claims history and the provider you choose.

 - $100,000 bodily injury liability per person